France tells UK fishermen: keep out of contested scallop waters

 "It's a loophole that we've been condemning for five years," Rogoff told AFP.

-Fishermen from both sides hurled stones and insults while some of the boats also rammed each other, video footage showed.
+Fishermen from both sides hurled stones and insults while some of the boats also rammed each other, and flares were set off, video footage showed.

-France's Europe Minister Nathalie Loiseau declined to criticise the French actions during an interview on BBC radio.

-"Trying to blame this or that is not a way to calm down the situation and find an agreement," she said, adding that France was "vigilant with the preservation of the resource".

 Officials in French fishing ports have expressed fears the violence could be repeated elsewhere.

-"My fear is that this will happen again soon because everyone is very angry," Laurent Jacques, the mayor of Le Treport in Normandy, warned on Thursday.
+"My fear is that this will happen again soon because everyone is very angry," warned Laurent Jacques, the mayor of Le Treport in Normandy.